Empowering Pediatric Cancer Workshops

-To be useful structured data collections need both a strong front-end tools for presentation and back-end tools for content management.
+Structured data collections need both a strong front-end tools for presentation and back-end tools for content management to be useful.

-K&A currently relies on Eventbright and Signup Genius to organize its workshops.
-They are simple and low cost but its an ordeal to extract and collect data from multiple sources.
+K&A relied on Eventbright and Signup Genius to organize its workshops.
+They were simple and low cost but it was an ordeal to extract and collect data from multiple sources.

 Being based near Silicon Valley, all in-one solutions are constantly being pitched to us and evaluated.
 We want to manage donors, volunteers, workshop participants, run fundraisers and sell products.
 There are several providers in the non-profit space that address these goals but it was difficult to match our needs out of the box:

 - Efficiency.
 One platform would speed up on-boarding internally.
 In theory the pooled data could leverage the connections between participants in the different areas.